Rit-ctrl/little-OS/README.md

 # little-OS
-A little OS indeed.( Lockdown for the body not for the mind )
+A little OS which just prints hi to the screen

 How to roll: make clean -> make run
 		 press c to run the emulator